Migration Agent is not starting or registering on a device

 - At the time when the runbook is due to run, or immediately if that is in the past, PowerSyncPro Migration Agent verifies with the server the device is still in scope before running.

 If you have only just assigned the machine to a runbook, then you will need to restart the PowerSyncPro Migration Agent service on the device for immediate migration.
-Alternatively the user can use the try application to check for runbooks, or the Migration Agent will communicate with the server within 1 hour.
+Alternatively, the user can use the tray application to check for runbooks, or the Migration Agent will communicate with the server within 1 hour.

 Certificate on the device.